-Students are encouraged to seek help if they are abusing alcohol and/or illicit drugs.
+Students are encouraged to seek help if they are abusing illicit drugs and/or alcohol.
 The University will provide appropriate resources and referrals for any students seeking substance abuse treatment.

-Prohibition of Illicit Drug Use
+Prohibition of Illicit Drug and Alcohol Use

-The University must adhere to a Code of Conduct which recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use or distribution of alcohol and illicit drugs on University property or as part of any University activity is absolutely prohibited.
+The University adheres to a Code of Conduct which recognizes that the unlawful manufacture, sale, delivery, unauthorized possession or use or distribution of illicit drugs and alcohol on University property or as part of any University activity is absolutely prohibited.